Overview

 channels:read | View basic channel information |

-groups:history | Read message history from private channels |
+groups:history | Read message history from private channels the bot has been added to |

-groups:read | View basic private channel information |
+groups:read | View basic info for private channels the bot has been added to |

 users:read | View user profiles for author information |

-Step 3: Install App to Workspace
+Step 2: Install App to Workspace

 - Go to OAuth & Permissions